RidleyB/sen/content/_poi/graves-end.md

 *A riding horse can carry a capacity of 480lbs.*<br>
 *A riding horse with a cart in tow can carry a capacity of 2400lbs.*

-## Atmosphere

-Despite its name, Grave's End is not a place of despair.

-It is a town built by people who have endured more than they should have.

-Children still play along the cliffside streets.
-Fishermen repair nets beside damaged piers.
-Lanterns continue glowing through smoke-filled nights.
-Neighbors rebuild homes that have fallen before and will likely fall again.

-Grave's End represents the Outer Provinces themselves: battered, stubborn, and alive.